RustScript2025/RustScript/README.md

 ```bash
 rustup update
 ```

-### "The compiler hangs and never finishes"
-When you run `rjsc hello.rjsc`, it should compile in seconds.
-If it hangs indefinitely, this is a **critical bug** that we're tracking.

-**What to do:**
-1. Stop the process with Ctrl+C
-2. Please report the issue on GitHub with:
-   - Your operating system (Windows, Linux, macOS)
-   - Your Rust version (`rustc --version`)
-   - The exact command you ran
-   - The contents of your `.rjsc` file

-We need reports from users experiencing this to track down and fix the issue.

 ### "Directory 'www' not found when running serve.py"
 The development server expects a `www` directory that doesn't exist until you build it.